paquel/len-test-1/README.md

 # this is update 3 from PC at  2:17 pm Dec 2, 2016

 # this is an update from Github console for bugs-001 branch

+# this is an update from PC for bugs-002 branch